An Honest Review of Kindred + 7 Free Nights

 My experience with Kindred was excellent overall.
 From searching, to booking, to check-in, and during our stay, nearly everything was easy and seamless.
 I haven’t hosted yet, but my experience makes me feel more comfortable doing so.

 The quality of the sheets was a hiccup for sure.
 If there’s any other criticism I can offer, it’s that Kindred’s understandable focus on guests not messing with or using host’s possessions means that you may have fewer amenities like linens available than at an Airbnb.
 If I’d wanted an extra blanket for example, I’d have felt awkward asking the host if I could poke in their closets and use their blankets.
-(This didn’t follow to the kitchen, where all of the tools were at our disposal).
+(Notably, this didn’t follow to the kitchen, where all of the cooking tools were at our disposal).

 Get 5 Free Nights on Kindred

-Those 5 nights won’t be completely free–you’ll still pay the platform and cleaning fees any other member would pay (laid out in my review above).
+Those 7 nights won’t be completely free–you’ll still pay the platform and cleaning fees any other member would pay (laid out in my review above).
 But if you book in an expensive city, or a large house, it’s a very good deal.